 The 5th Offshore Mariculture Conference, an international two-day conference focused on the offshore fish farming business, was held in Naples, Italy on 9-11 April 2014.

-The conference was beneficial to fish farmers who are either growing their offshore fish farming business or it proved to be beneficial to those looking to move their businesses offshore.
+The conference was beneficial to fish farmers growing their offshore fish farming business or it proved to be beneficial to those looking to move their businesses offshore.

 The programme explored the progress and prospects for offshore aquaculture in both European and international waters and included a technical visit to a fish farm allowing delegates a comprehensive insight in to how offshore fish farms are operating today.